reyzmerly/myclouds/README.md

-# myclouds
+# myclouds and Country API projects
-Andela kickstart week 7
+Andela kickstart week 7 and 8